The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 Perform the duties of the president or other officer in the absence or inability of that officer to serve;

-Share event speech duties with A.P. to promote membership in PTSA at parent events, and coordinate with SWF so that PTSA and SWF reps appear together at events whenever possible.
+Share event speech duties with A.P. and/or other executive committee members to promote membership in PTSA at parent events, and coordinate with SWF so that PTSA and SWF reps appear together at events whenever possible.

 Perform such other duties as may be assigned by the Southwest PTSA;